 My Fish and Chips were quite good, tender fish covered with a light batter.
 The French Fries was good as well.
 The coleslaw was just okay.

 According to the Copper Brothel Brewery website: ” In July 2014 over a jar of moonshine and some inebriated banter, our family discussed opening a brewery in Southern Arizona’s wine country.
 We talked about the Copper State’s history, the large unspoken contribution women played in building the Wild West, and how we can pay homage to the world’s oldest profession through craft beer.”
 All that may be true, but these folks put some serious money into this place.
 It is very nice, with high ceilings, spacious main room, ample patio with an upper deck, and substantial brewing equipment in the back room.

 Do we recommend Copper Brothel Brewery?
 Indeed we do.
 Three and a half Saguaros.
 The service was very good, the prices higher than you would expect, but this is way out in Sonoita.
+Nonetheless they were doing a bang-up business when we went during that brief break in the pandemic.
 For a second opinion by a Sonoita local, Click HERE.

 HOURS: Closed Monday

 3112 AZ Highway 83